bloomberg/blazingmq/src/applications/bmqstoragetool/README.md

 ==============

 BMQStorageTool is a command-line tool for analyzing of BlazingMQ Broker storage files.
-It allows to search messages in `journal` file with set of different filters and output found message GUIDs or message detail information.
+It allows to search records in `journal` file with set of different filters and output found results in the short or detail form.
 As input, a `journal` file (*.bmq_journal) is *always* required.
 To dump payload, `data` file (*.bmq_data) is required.
 To filter by queue Uri, cluster state ledger (CSL) file (*.bmq_csl) is required.